Powerlearnproject/se-day1-assignment-akinwale2/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+It involves software product design, development, testing, deployment, and maintenance.

+Software engineering plays a crucial role in the technology industry by enabling the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.

-Compare and contrast the Waterfall and Agile methodologies.
+requirements, gathering and developing user needs and systems requirements Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.